Yi-Tseng/Seating-List-System/README.md

 Feel free to send a pull request or issue to us.

-Or send email to yi [at] takeshi.tw if ypu have any question.
+Or send email to yi [at] takeshi.tw if you have any question.

   [1]: https://www.mongodb.org/
   [2]: http://nodejs.org/